mikerochip/unity-websocket/README.md

 {
     switch (newState == WebSocketState.Disconnected)
     {
-        // you can change the DesiredUrl first _Connection.Connect();
+       // you can pass in a new url or change DesiredConfig.Url if you want _Connection.Connect();
     }
 }